radi-cho/pearvc2025/README.md

 This project leverages a computer agent built on top of **Anthropic's stack**, including **Claude**, the **Anthropic API**, and other key technologies.
 We've extended it with several key features:

 - **Tool Use**: The agent can interact with external tools for enhanced functionality.
-- **Parallel Planning**: It can perform complex planning tasks in parallel to optimize decision-making and problem-solving.
+- **Multi-Agent Planning**: It can perform complex planning tasks by leveraging the capabilities of multiple agents.
-- **Physical Device Control**: Importantly, the AI agent can interface with and control physical devices, bridging the gap between virtual and physical worlds.
+- **3-way System Integration**: Importantly, the AI agent can interface with and control physical devices, bridging the gap between virtual and physical worlds.
+It can access browsers, mobile phones, and local information in operating systems, to create a combined interface that maximizes personalization.

 ## Development Environment Setup